maxqwars/qwars-overlay/README.md

 ## Summary:

-`QWARS-OVERLAY` is a browser extension that adds support for encrypting messages between VK users
+`QWARS-OVERLAY` is a browser extension that adds support for encrypting messages between VK users.
+An additional layer of encryption for your VK messages.
+Uses an asymmetric RSA encryption algorithm using a public and private key.

 ## Installation: